cantoboon/doclink-checker/README.md

 ## Completed Features

-- Recursively scan directories
+- Scan files or recursively scan directories
 - Highlight URLs that result in a redirect
 - Colour highlighting
-- Pass in the directory you want to scan

 ## To do

-- Ability to specify a file, rather than a directory
 - Automatically exclude .git directories and binaries
-- Support the passing of arguments
-    - Directory to check
+    - Should probably specify a whitelist of file extensions
 - `--no-check`?
 Something that disables the url checking and simply lists all the urls available
-    - A Go-like format flag similar to Docker would be nice
+- `--format` flag similar to Docker would be nice